Allen Steere

-Allen Caruthers Steere is a professor of rheumatology at Harvard University and previously at Tufts University and Yale University.
+Allen Caruthers Steere is an American rheumatologist.
+He is a professor of rheumatology at Harvard University and previously at Tufts University and Yale University.
 Steere and his mentor, Stephen Malawista of Yale University, are credited with discovering and naming Lyme disease, and he has published almost 300 scholarly articles on Lyme disease during his more than 40 years of studies of this infection.
-At a ceremony in Hartford, Connecticut in 1998, Governor John G. Rowland declared September 24 to be "Allen C. Steere Day."
+At a ceremony in Hartford, Connecticut in 1998, Governor John G. Rowland declared September 24 to be "Allen C. Steere Day".

 Biography

 Steere attended medical school at the Columbia College of Physicians and Surgeons, and graduated in 1969.
 After internship and residency, he spent two years in the Epidemic Intelligence Service of the Centers for Disease Control in Atlanta and was sent around the country to evaluate outbreaks of disease.
 In 1975, four months after starting his rheumatology fellowship at Yale University, he learned of a cluster of children who were thought to have juvenile rheumatoid arthritis in Lyme, Connecticut.
 Evaluation of the case clusters suggested that this was a tick-borne illness and a previously undescribed type of arthritis.

-From 1977-87, Steere was a faculty member in the Rheumatology Division at Yale University, and from 1988-2002, he was chief of the Rheumatology Division at Tufts University Medical Center.
+From 1977 to 1987, Steere was a faculty member in the Rheumatology Division at Yale University, and from 1988 to 2002, he was chief of the Rheumatology Division at Tufts University Medical Center.
 Since 2003, he has been a faculty member of the Rheumatology Division at Massachusetts General Hospital and a professor of medicine at Harvard Medical School.
 Throughout his career, Lyme disease has been a central focus – from description of the disease, to development of diagnostic tests, testing of treatment regimens, defining pathogenic mechanisms, and evaluation of the first vaccine to prevent the infection.